JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

     * Degrees of freedom
     * Expected values
 * Display chi-square statistic & p-value from the test
-* Calculate critical value based upon our acceptance criteria & the degrees Of freedom
+* Calculate critical value based upon our acceptance criteria & the degrees of freedom
 * Display critical value

 ```python